Toyota VZ engine: 5VZ-FE

-It has a cast iron engine block, and aluminium DOHC cylinder heads.
 The 5VZ-FE uses sequential multi-port fuel injection, has four valves per cylinder with shim-over-bucket tappets and features large cast connecting rods, one-piece cast camshafts, a cast crank (unlike the 3VZ-FE, which was forged) and a cast aluminium intake manifold.
 This engine also sometimes features an oil cooler (depending on application) and a wasted spark ignition system with three coils.
 Camshafts are belt-driven.
 It is a non-interference engine.